Dynamics of Information Diffusion and Social Sensing: Introduction and Motivation

 We present a remarkable result called Afriat's theorem \cite{Afr67,Var82} which provides a necessary and sufficient condition for a finite dataset $\dataset$ to have originated from a utility maximizer.
 Also a multi-agent version of Afriat's theorem is presented to determine if the dataset generated by multiple agents is consistent with playing from the equilibrium of a potential game.

-Unlike model centric applications of game theory in telecommunications, our revealed preferences approach is data centric: 1) Given a time series dataset of probe and response signals, how can one detect if the response signals are consistent with a Nash equilibrium generated by players in a concave potential game?
+Unlike model centric applications of game theory in signal processing, the revealed preferences approach is data centric: 1) Given a time series dataset of probe and response signals, how can one detect if the response signals are consistent with a Nash equilibrium generated by players in a concave potential game?
 2) If consistent with a concave potential game, how can the utility function of the players be estimated?

 We present three datasets involving social sensors to illustrate Afriat's theorem of revealed preferences.
 These datasets are: (i) an auction conducted by undergraduate students at Princeton University, (ii) aggregate power consumption in the electricity market of Ontario province and (iii) Twitter dataset for specific hashtags.